sahiga/developer.box.com/guides/embed/ui-elements/viewers-and-events.md

 ## 360 Image viewer

-The 360 image viewer renders a preview of an image stored as an equirectangular projection (often taken with a special camera).
+The 360 image viewer renders a preview of an image stored as an equirectangular projection (often taken with a 360 camera).

 ### Behavior

 This viewer gives you an interactive view of a 360 degree image.
 First, a low resolution version of the image is loaded to give a quick view before the full resolution image is finished loading.
 Clicking and dragging with the left mouse button will change the view direction (single touch and drag on touch-enabled device).

 ### Controls

 * Fullscreen (can be exited with the escape key)
 * VR Button: When using a browser that supports WebVR and a suitable VR device is attached to your computer, a VR button will be available to allow toggling in and out of VR mode.

 ### Limitations

 Currently, this previewer requires that the file be named with a '.360' preceding the file extension.
 This is so that Preview SDK knows to run this viewer rather than the standard image viewer.

 ### Supported File Extensions